arthur-bouton/Filters/README.md

 }
 ```

-If the input and output point to the same variable, it provides a way of filtering this variable with minimal and non intrusive changes in the code.
+If the input and output point to the same variable, it provides a way of filtering this variable with minimal and non intrusive changes in the code:

 ```
 #include "cpp/filters.hh"